tardis-sn/tardis/CONTRIBUTING.md

 When you make a pull request, please provide all the necessary information requested by prompts in the pull request body.
 Also, make sure that the code you're submitting always accounts for the following three:

-- **Maintaining code quality:** Your code must follow the PEP8 style guide, should cover edge cases, etc. Check our [code quality guidelines](#) for more details.
+- **Maintaining code quality:** Your code must follow the PEP8 style guide, should cover edge cases, etc. Check our [code quality guidelines](https://tardis-sn.github.io/tardis/development/code_quality.html) for more details.
 - **Documenting the code:** You must write docstrings in functions/classes, put a relevant example in TARDIS docs and make sure docs get built correctly.
-To build the documentation locally, you can follow [this guide](#).
+This is explained in detail in our [documentation guidelines](https://tardis-sn.github.io/tardis/development/documentation_guidelines.html).
 - **Testing the code:** There should be unit-tests for most of the functions/methods and they must pass our testing framework.
 To run test locally, you can follow [this guide](https://tardis-sn.github.io/tardis/development/running_tests.html).

 ### Spreading the word of mouth